Dear Sweden – on AI, Lagom and Fika

 Working with dedicated advocates of partnership working on the Schools Together Group over several years, my overriding learning is simple: if you can get expert and passionate professionals in a room together, good things will happen.
 ‘Blend jobs stir’… Opening the doors can be a challenge; even if the will is there, state school partners are unerringly busy contending with a range of issues, never more so than with current financial pressures.
 The independent sector has plenty to think about too.
 However, we simply must keep partnerships in our top three.

-With the strong support of the Department for Education, and the whole-hearted endorsement of the member associations and affiliates of ISC, not least HMC itself, SPA will support schools, and the education sector, in identifying and encouraging effective models of partnership working that benefit all types of schools and pupils.
+With the support of the Department for Education, and the whole-hearted endorsement of the member associations and affiliates of ISC, not least HMC itself, SPA will support schools, and the education sector, in identifying and encouraging effective models of partnership working that benefit all types of schools and pupils.
 This is important work that will help grow educational opportunities and joint working across education in the UK.
-I hope that HMC member schools will champion this new charity loud and clear.
+The membership is growing every week, with state and independent schools keen to further the power and impact of partnerships.

-Finally, reverting to the typology of my newest technological discovery, how would I locate the spirit of partnership working in just three words?
-It would be these three: ‘mutually beneficial collaboration’.
-The Edinburgh Open Education Conference 2022 provided plenty of inspiration to extend opportunity and explore new territory in our commitment to independent and state school partnerships.
+Finally, back to the method of my recent technological discovery, What3Words.
+How would I locate the spirit of partnership working in just three words?
+It would be these three:

 The map and the territory: avoiding educational Sat Nav